-Advising a major European energy provider in relation to the construction and installation by contractors of a nuclear power plant.
+Advising a major European energy provider in relation to the construction and installation by contractors of a nuclear power plant (ICC rules).

 Representing a shipbuilder in a multi-million euro LCIA arbitration concerning the major refurbishment of an FPSO, and related arbitration with asubcontractor.
 (LCIA rules)

 Representing the lead member of a contractor consortium on its legal position and on ICC arbitration proceedings against a government entity in relation to claims and counter-claims in respect of a major railway project.

-Advising on dispute resolution and strategic considerations in relation to turnkey contracts and for the supply of spare parts for a renewable energy project.
+Advising on dispute resolution and strategic considerations in relation to turnkey contracts and for the supply of spare parts for a renewable energy project (ICC rules)

 Representing one member of a consortium involved in the design and construction of a power plant in the Middle East in an ICC arbitration and related issues.